MissingSpectacles/PDFBox-GUI/README.md

 Hence, I made a GUI out of it with JavaFX.
 Any critic and advice is appreciated.

+## How to Use

+For windows, launch `start-gui.cmd`.
+For non-windows, cd into `./Source Code/build/libs/` then `java -jar PDFBoxGUI-0.0-SNAPSHOT.jar`,
+or `java -jar "./Source Code/build/libs/PDFBoxGUI-0.0-SNAPSHOT.jar"`.
+Mind the quote (`"`)

 ## Specification

 ### Note